-Darren J. N. Middleton is Honors Faculty Fellow and Professor of Religion.
+Darren J. N. Middleton is a Professor of Religion at TCU.

 He was educated at the Universities of Manchester, Oxford, and Glasgow before teaching in Memphis, and in Fort Worth where he has been since 1998.

 He has published ten books and a range of articles on religion, theology, and the arts.

 He is currently researching material for a planned monograph, For All The Saints: Encountering Our Christian Forebears Through Fiction.